 - What is PayPal?
 Learn about the basics of PayPal.

-- PayPal business solutions.
-Get an in-depth look at the business services PayPal offers.
+- Choose the type of PayPal account that’s right for you.
+Get an in-depth look at the business and personal services PayPal offers.

 - Benefits and drawbacks of PayPal.
 Discover what you’re really getting with PayPal — both the good and the bad.